About Our Ticks

 Ixodes scapularis Transmits Lyme disease, babesiosis, erhlichiosis, bartonella, and possibly Powassan encephalitis and tick-borne encephalitis (viral).

-There is also political controversy about the epidemiology of Lyme disease and its treatment.
-The reasons are complex and include insurance companies’ fear of long-term payments, tourist industry concerns, economic ties, and many other issues.
+The reasons for the depth of the medical and political controversy are complex and may include conflicts among scientists and studies, insurance companies’ fear of long-term payments, tourist industry concerns, economic ties, issues put forth by Lyme activists, and many others.

 Proper Tick Removal